kirakirawes/learning-resource/README.md

 # Learning Resource

-This is a library of curated resrouces that have been used in workshops, talks, and other events that I was a part of.
+This is a library of curated resources used in workshops, talks, and other events that I was a part of.